briefercloud/briefer/.github/CONTRIBUTING.md

 After submitting a pull request, please make sure to sign [our CLA (Contributor License Agreement)](./CLA.md) by following the instructions that our bot will provide you.
 This is a necessary step for us to accept your contribution.

-Here’s the fully formatted version of the content with properly labeled code blocks:

 <br/>

 ## :wrench: Troubleshooting